Boris Johnson extends lead in UK Conservatives' leadership race | DW | 19.06.2019

 Read more: Boris Johnson emerges from hiding to promise timely Brexit

-Rory Stewart, the international development secretary, finished last with 27 votes and was eliminated.
+Rory Stewart, the international development secretary, finished last with 27 votes and was eliminated from the race.

 A former foreign secretary and mayor of London, Johnson is emerging as the favorite to succeed Theresa May, who stepped down as prime minister earlier this month but is staying in office until her party can choose a new leader.